mason30114/DLCV/HW1/README.md

 ```

 # Inference
-* Please run the inference code as the following shell script:
+* Please run the inference code as the following shell script: <br>
 For Problem 1:
 ```shell script=
 bash hw1_1.sh <Path to testing images directory> <Path to output csv file>